dfinity/examples/motoko/defi/README.md

 - [cmake](https://cmake.org/)
 - [npm](https://nodejs.org/en/download/)

-If you want to deploy the rust version make sure you add wasm as a target:
+If you want to deploy the rust version, make sure you add wasm as a target:

 ```
 rustup target add wasm32-unknown-unknown
 ```
 ## Quickstart

-Setup local environment.
 This deploys a local ledger, two DIP20 Tokens, II, and our project.

 ```bash
 git clone --recurse-submodules --shallow-submodules https://github.com/dfinity/examples.git